Table Of Contents

 2) Problem-solving

 Chartered Accountants often face new problems, like a tricky tax case, a drop in profits, or mistakes in accounts.
-They have to think clearly and find smart, practical answers.
-Staying calm under pressure makes them really valuable.
+They must think clearly and find smart, practical answers.
+Staying calm under pressure makes them valuable.

 3) Organisational Abilities

-A Chartered Accountant has to handle many clients, tasks, and deadlines at the same time.
+A Chartered Accountant must handle many clients, tasks, and deadlines at the same time.
 Being organised helps them manage everything without errors.
-When they plan well, work is done on time and clients stay happy.
+When they plan well, work is done on time, and clients stay happy.

 4) Teamwork and Leadership